nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui.md

 ## Technical Overview

 Nuxeo Web UI has been built with simplicity and composability in mind.
 Nuxeo is a content application platform and our goal is to provide tools and components for you to build your own application.
-With Nuxeo Web UI we wanted to review our approach, make it simpler so anyway familiar with web development couple easily customize it or even just take is as an example of what can be achieved and build their own. hence the shift from a highly configurable and pluggable UI to a more modular and composable one.
+With Nuxeo Web UI we wanted to review our approach, make it simpler so anyone familiar with web development couple easily customize it or even just take is as an example of what can be achieved and build their own.
+Hence the shift from a highly configurable and pluggable UI to a more modular and composable one.

 With the introduction of **Web Components** browsers now offer a well defined component model that is performant, provided out of the box and has a familiar API.
 By leveraging DOM as the framework and extending HTML with our own custom tags we can empower web developers to use the tools and frameworks they are already familiar with to build rich web applications.